GOlukorede/PhoneStore_REST-API/README.md

 ## **HOW IT WORKS**
 - Create an account
 - Login to the account (This generates the access and refresh tokens)
-- Access protected endpoints with the access token and refresh expired access tokens with refresh token
+- Access protected endpoints with the access token.
+Refresh expired access tokens with refresh token
 ### Admin related operations
 - Add, update, and delete products
 - View user details and delete users